I tried running and comparing time series foundation models on DGX Spark

 | Spike (instantaneous anomaly) | 0.965 | 0.968 | 0.981 |

-All 3 models achieved AUC above 0.96 for spikes, meaning instantaneous outliers can be detected almost certainly.
-The chart below shows a qualitative example, where the prediction residuals spike sharply only at the injected spike points (red circles), making it visually clear as well.
+All three models achieve AUC above 0.96 for spikes, meaning instantaneous outliers can be caught almost reliably.
+The chart below shows a qualitative example — prediction residuals spike only at the injected spike locations (red circles), which is visually clear.

-Level shifts scored a moderate AUC of 0.69–0.72, meaning gradual drift-type anomalies similar to equipment degradation can be detected to some extent.
-Noise bursts scored lower at AUC 0.64–0.67, suggesting that short-term, high-frequency noise is easy to miss with prediction-based FMs alone.
-A dedicated anomaly detection model like NV-Tesseract should excel in this area, and it would be worth comparing once it's publicly available.
+Level shifts show moderate performance with AUC of 0.69 to 0.72 — a level where gradual drift-type anomalies in equipment can be detected to a reasonable degree.
+Noise bursts are lower at AUC 0.64 to 0.67, suggesting that short-term high-frequency noise is likely to be missed by prediction-based FM alone.
+A dedicated anomaly detection model like NV-Tesseract should excel here, and I look forward to comparing them again after its release.

 NV-Tesseract

 According to the official NVIDIA Developer Blog (New NVIDIA NV-Tesseract Time-Series Models and Advancing Anomaly Detection for Industry Applications), NV-Tesseract is a Transformer-based model supporting three tasks: forecasting, anomaly detection, and classification.
-In particular, anomaly detection (NV-Tesseract-AD) uses a mechanism called segmented / multi-scale adaptive thresholding, which appears to be designed for detecting subtle outliers in industrial sensors.
+In particular, the anomaly detection component (NV-Tesseract-AD) appears to be designed for detecting subtle outliers in industrial sensors using a mechanism called segmented / multi-scale adaptive thresholding.

-One striking real-world manufacturing example is the partnership with Cognite, announced on the first day of GTC 2026 (March 16, 2026).
-A case study has been published about running NV-Tesseract NIM for state prediction from reactor water level sensors at Celanese's chemical plant in Clear Lake, Texas.
-The challenge from Celanese's side was that "every time manual sampling occurred, conventional prediction models would cause bias jumps that disrupted continuous operation," and the goal is to bridge this gap with NV-Tesseract's real-time forecasting.
+An impressive real manufacturing case study is the partnership with Cognite announced on the first day of GTC 2026 (March 16, 2026).
+A case study has been published in which state prediction from water level sensors in a reaction tank at Celanese's chemical plant in Clear Lake, Texas is running via NV-Tesseract NIM.
+The challenge on Celanese's side was that "every time manual sampling occurred, conventional prediction models would suffer from bias jumps (step changes in bias) that would break continuous operation," and the aim is to bridge this gap with NV-Tesseract's real-time prediction.

-What's interesting about the delivery model is that it connects NVIDIA's NV-Tesseract NIM to Cognite's Industrial Knowledge Graph (a graph DB of equipment, sensors, and operational knowledge), providing a package where data context and the model are delivered together.
-The target sectors are stated to extend beyond chemicals to energy, manufacturing, power and renewable energy, and heavy industry, and it's clear that the intent is to deploy this through industrial OT data platform providers as a gateway to optimize entire production lines.
-Combined with video-based foundation models like VSS and Cosmos, there seems to be a trajectory toward factory visualization on two fronts: "sensor time series + video."
+What's interesting about the delivery model is that it connects NV-Tesseract NIM to Cognite's Industrial Knowledge Graph (a graph database of equipment, sensors, and operational knowledge), providing data context and model together as a package.
+The target sectors are not limited to chemicals but extend to energy, manufacturing, power and renewables, and heavy industry — giving a sense of a direction where an OT data platform intermediary serves as the gateway for optimization across entire industrial lines.
+Combined with video-based foundation models like VSS and Cosmos, there seems to be a path toward factory visualization along both "sensor time series + video" axes.

-The timeline for when it will be available to run locally on DGX Spark or Jetson is currently undetermined, but it's something to look forward to.
+There is currently no announced timeline for when it will be runnable on local DGX Spark or Jetson, but it's something to look forward to.

-Why did the benchmark results in Chapter 6 turn out the way they did?
-Looking at the internal structures of the 3 models side by side reveals that differences in design philosophy directly translate into differences in operational characteristics.
+Why did the benchmark results in Section 6 turn out the way they did?
+Looking at the internal architecture of the three models side by side, it becomes clear that differences in design philosophy directly translate into differences in operational characteristics.

-Chronos-2 outputs the full horizon in a single forward pass via the encoder + quantile head, so latency doesn't increase much as the horizon grows.
-TimesFM 2.5 generates patch-by-patch autoregressively with a decoder, so latency grows with the horizon, but in exchange it can leverage long context — that's the design tradeoff.
+Chronos-2 outputs the entire horizon in a single forward pass with encoder + quantile head, so latency doesn't scale much with horizon length.
+TimesFM 2.5 autoregressively generates patch units with a decoder, so latency increases as the horizon grows, but in return it can take advantage of long context — that's the design trade-off.

 | Intended Use | Likely Best Choice |